Eschatologue/CM_wiki/docs/class/artificer/forgewright.md

 *You have become a master Forgewright and extend the power of your Arcane Armament to others.*

-As a **:rsc-b: Bonus Action**{ .rsc }, you can flood a number of weapons equal to your Intelligence modifier (minimum of 1) within 30 feet, one of which can be your Arcane Armament, with raw power.
+As a **:rsc-b: Bonus Action**{.rsc}, you can flood a number of weapons equal to your Intelligence modifier (minimum of 1) within 30 feet, one of which can be your Arcane Armament, with raw power.
 For 1 minute, these weapons deal a bonus **1d8 :dmg-force: Force**{ .dmg-force } damage on hit.

 Once you use this feature you must finish a **:rest-long: Long Rest** before you can use it again.
 If you have no uses left, you can expend a level 3+ spell slot to use it again.

 --8<-- "includes/snippets/spells2/lv0-5.md"
 --8<-- "includes/snippets/item-mastery.md"

-:material-book-edit: Written by *Eschatologue*
+:material-book-edit: Written by *Laserllama* :material-book-arrow-up: Modified & Adapted to PHB'24 by *Eschatologue* {.author}
-{ .quote }